OP Moves

 In June 2023, the City of Overland Park held a special mail-in ballot election for the OP Moves sales tax.

 Overland Park residents approved a dedicated three-eighth cent sales tax to fund maintenance and improvements to City streets and traffic management systems.
-The OP Moves sales tax will replace the City’s dedicated one-eighth cent (0.125 percent) sales tax with a three-eighths cent (0.375 percent) dedicated sales tax in April 2024.
+The OP Moves sales tax replaced the City’s dedicated one-eighth cent (0.125 percent) sales tax with a three-eighths cent (0.375 percent) dedicated sales tax in April 2024.

 Revenue from the tax will be dedicated to improving City infrastructure.
 This includes primarily streets and traffic management systems, but can include related infrastructure such as curbs, gutters, sidewalks, streetlights, storm sewers and more.
 These programs were developed in response to Overland Park’s growing infrastructure maintenance, preservation and improvement needs.